HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Many teams buy voice AI screening for speed and then get stuck on the hard question: can we prove the process is fair and explainable.

-Tenzo is designed to answer that question with a de biasing layer and artifacts you can audit.
+Tenzo AI is designed to answer that question with a de biasing layer and artifacts you can audit.

 What the de biasing layer means in practice

-Tenzo emphasizes structured rubrics and transparent scorecards.
+Tenzo AI emphasizes structured rubrics and transparent scorecards.
 Candidates are evaluated against explicit criteria tied to the role, rather than an opaque model score that is difficult to explain later.

 Auditable artifacts buyers care about

 Teams often need to show how decisions were made and what evidence was used.
-Tenzo is built around producing artifacts that support that.
+Tenzo AI is built around producing artifacts that support that.

 • Rubric versioning so you know what criteria applied at the time of screening